 Koodoz business card with QR Code.
 (Source)

 Of course, that doesn’t stop a good designer from successfully integrating the QR Code into a business card design.
 All over the web, you can find examples of clever designs that find a way to make use of the code as a design element.
-But we’re not just going to show you pictures of those business cards.
-We will categorize how designers have used the QR Code in business card design.
+But we won’t just show you pictures of those business cards.
+We will categorize the various ways designers have used the QR Code in business card design.

 1. Make it dominant.